NIFTy-PPL/NIFTy/docs/source/code.rst

 - :class:`~smooth_linear_amplitude.SLAmplitude`, which returns a smooth power spectrum.
 - :class:`~inverse_gamma_operator.InverseGammaOperator`, which models point sources which are distributed according to a inverse-gamma distribution.
+- :class:`~correlated_fields.CorrelatedField`, which models a diffuse field whose correlation structure is described by an amplitude operator.
-- :class:`~correlated_fields.CorrelatedField`, which models a diffuse log-normal field.
+.. - :class:`~correlated_fields.CorrelatedField`, which models a diffuse log-normal field.
 It takes an amplitude operator to specify the correlation structure of the field.

 Linear Operators